lutris/website/README.rst

     cd lutrisweb
     setvirtualenvproject

-Once the virtualenv is created, you need to make sure that some environment variables are exported and are set to valid values, the simplest way to achieve that is to edit the postactivate script in `$VIRTUAL_ENV/lutrisweb/bin/postactivate` and add your exports here.
+Once the virtualenv is created, you  should need to make sure that some environment variables are exported and are set to a valid values, the simplest way to achieve that is to edit the postactivate script in `$VIRTUAL_ENV/lutrisweb/bin/postactivate` and add your exports here.
 The only required environment varible is the DJANGO_SETTINGS_MODULE one::